talentegra/tawpress/wp-content/plugins/the-events-calendar/readme.txt

 * Fix - Prevent creation of duplicate venues for default address while adding or editing events.
 [ECP-482]
 * Fix - Make sure Month View "View More" link to Day View will preserve the current search criteria.
 [TEC-3230]
 * Fix - Ensure Event Aggregator Cron schedules always have array format and avoid errors on fresh WordPress installations (thanks @mmcachran).
-* Fix - Regular expresion to sanitize name of columns on the EA client make sure all invalid characters are removed.
+* Fix - Regular expression to sanitize name of columns on the EA client make sure all invalid characters are removed.
 * Fix - Use more robust code in the `tribe_is_past_event` template tag to avoid Warnings.
 * Fix - Review and improve the Rewrite component to correctly parse and handle localized URLs and accented characters.
 [TEC-3608]
 * Language - 25 new strings added, 775 updated, 1 fuzzied, and 6 obsoleted